 Cloud Vulnerability DB

-The Countdown Timer for WordPress Block Editor plugin through version 1.0.5 contains a stored Cross-Site Scripting (XSS) vulnerability.
-The vulnerability was discovered on October 16, 2024, and was assigned CVE-2024-10631.
-This security issue affects WordPress installations using the Countdown Timer Block plugin (WPScan).
+The Countdown Timer for WordPress Block Editor WordPress plugin through version 1.0.5 contains a stored Cross-Site Scripting (XSS) vulnerability, identified as CVE-2024-10631.
+The vulnerability was discovered on October 16, 2024, and affects WordPress installations using the Countdown Timer Block plugin.
+The issue stems from the plugin's failure to properly validate and escape block options before outputting them back in pages or posts where the block is embedded (WPScan).

 As of the current reporting, there is no known fix available for this vulnerability.
-Users of the Countdown Timer Block plugin should consider implementing additional security measures or temporarily disabling the plugin until a patch is released (WPScan).
+Users of the Countdown Timer Block plugin should consider implementing additional security measures or temporarily disabling the plugin until a patch is released (Wiz).

 Source: This report was generated using AI